 Montaña de Oro State Park is easy to pick out on a map, given it is the largest park managed by the state of California.
 The park spans coastal cliffs to 1,347-foot Valencia Peak and many a hiking trail in between.
-The coastline varies ancient sand dunes to volcanic rock.
+The coastline varies from ancient sand dunes to volcanic rock.
 One surprise feature of the park is a large eucalyptus forest, the remains of a failed business investment.
-We experience such a small fraction of the park.
-But what we manage to see is fantastic.
+It is a dramatic landscape that draws us in for repeated visits.

 Islay Creek Campground